rizkyjayusman/cygnus/README.md

 # Introduction

-An application that i created for my self-study that has a registration feature with email confirmation with many approaches applied.
+Cygnus is an application that i created for my self-study that has a registration feature with email confirmation with many approaches applied.

 # Tech Stack